Doctor Strange: Fictional character biography

 Stephen Vincent Strange, M.D., Ph.D., is a brilliant but highly egotistical doctor.
 He was born in Philadelphia and raised in New York City.
 After high school, he went to New York College as a pre-med student, entered medical school at Columbia University and completed his residency at New York-Presbyterian Hospital, where his success made him arrogant.

 Despite his reputation for being able to handle even the most complicated surgical procedures, Strange is self-centered and greedy, and only treats patients who can afford to pay his exorbitant fees.
 One night, while speeding in his car, a terrible accident shatters the bones in his hands, leading to extensive nerve damage.
 He soon finds that his fingers tremble uncontrollably, rendering him unable to perform surgery.
 Too vain to accept a teaching job, Strange desperately searches for a way to fix his hands and subsequently wastes all of his money on expensive, but unsuccessful treatments.

 Broke and ostracized from his colleagues, Strange becomes a drifter.
 He happens to overhear two sailors in a bar discussing a hermit called the Ancient One (who is actually the Earth's Sorcerer Supreme) in the Himalayas, who can heal any ailment.
 Despite not personally believing in magic, Strange uses the last of his money to track down the aged mystic.
 The Ancient One refuses to help Strange due to his arrogance but senses a good side that he attempts to bring to the surface.
-He fails, but Strange then commits a heroic act when he discovers the Ancient One's disciple, Baron Mordo, attempting to kill his mentor and usurp his power.
-After a confrontation with Mordo leads to him being shackled with restraining spells preventing him from either attacking Mordo or warning the Ancient One, Strange desperately and selflessly accepts the Ancient One's offer to become his apprentice to have some hope of helping the old man.
-The Ancient One, pleased at Strange's sincere change of heart, accepts Strange as his new student and promptly frees him from the restraining spells while explaining he was aware of Mordo's treachery all along.
+He fails, but Strange then commits a heroic act when he discovers the Ancient One's disciple, Baron Mordo, attempting to kill his mentor and seize his power, when Mordo sets his plan into motion.
+After a confrontation with Mordo leaves Strange bound by restraining spells that prevent him from either attacking Mordo or warning the Ancient One, he desperately and selflessly accepts the Ancient One's offer to become his apprentice, seeing it as his only chance to save the old master.
+Pleased by Strange's genuine change of heart, the Ancient One accepts him as his new student and immediately lifts the restraining spells, revealing that he had been aware of Mordo's treachery from the very beginning.
 Strange soon becomes Mordo's most enduring enemy, as the Ancient One trains the doctor in the mystic arts.